intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/keras-api-scala.md

 Parameters:

 * `inputShape`: A [`Shape`](#shape) object indicating the shape of the input node, not including batch.
-* `name`: String to specify the name of the input node.
-Default is null.
+* `name`: String to set the name of the input node.
+If not specified, its name will by default to be a generated string.

 To create a graph container:
 ```scala